Hummingbird for Linux and macOS

 macOS Installation

-Hummingbird for macOS is distributed in two versions: signed/notarized and plain.
+Hummingbird for macOS is distributed in four versions according to architecture and code signature.
 The distribution files are identified as follows:

 The difference is about how the package is seen by macOS security and it is therefore up to the user to pick the distribution file suiting his or her needs best.
 The signed/notarized version is compliant to macOS software security scheme and runs "out-of-the-box", whereas the plain version needs to be explicitly granted permission to run by the user in macOS security & privacy settings.
 Please note both versions are the same and ensure the very same functionality in connecting a VPN server, it is however up to the user to decide whether using the signed and notarized version or not.